Nielsen Audio

 Nielsen Audio (formerly Arbitron) is a consumer research company in the United States that collects listener data on radio broadcasting audiences.
-It was founded as the American Research Bureau in Beltsville, Maryland, by Jim Seiler in 1949 and became national by merging with Los Angeles-based Coffin, Cooper, and Clay in the early 1950s.
-The company's initial business was the collection of broadcast television ratings.
+It was founded as the American Research Bureau in Beltsville, Maryland, by Jim Seiler in 1949 and went national by merging with Los Angeles-based Coffin, Cooper, and Clay in the early 1950s.
+The company's first business was the collection of broadcast television ratings.

-The company changed its name to Arbitron in the mid‑1960s, the namesake of the Arbitron System, a centralized statistical computer with leased lines to viewers' homes to monitor their activity.
-Deployed in New York City, it gave instant ratings data on what people were watching.
+The company changed its name to Arbitron in the mid‑1960s, the namesake of the Arbitron System, a centralized statistical computer with leased lines to television viewers' homes to monitor their activity.
+Deployed in New York City, it gave live ratings data on what people were watching.
 A reporting board lit up to indicate which homes were listening to which broadcasts.
-For years, Arbitron was a part of Control Data Corporation (CDC) and in 1992, it became a part of Ceridian Corporation before the company was split in 2001.
-The then-current Arbitron was formed from the renaming of the old Ceridian Corporation while the spin-off firm took the Ceridian Corporation name and acted as accounting successor.
+For years, Arbitron was a part of Control Data Corporation (CDC) until in 1992 it became a part of Ceridian Corporation before the company was split in 2001.
+Arbitron continued by renaming the old Ceridian Corporation while the spin-off firm took the Ceridian Corporation name and acted as accounting successor.

 On December 18, 2012, The Nielsen Company announced that it would acquire Arbitron, its only competitor, for US$1.26 billion.
 The acquisition closed on September 30, 2013, and the company was re-branded as Nielsen Audio.
 As a condition of the deal to allow a monopoly, Nielsen was required to license its ratings data and technology to a third party for eight years.